getml/reflect-cpp/docs/index.md

 | XML          | [pugixml](https://github.com/zeux/pugixml)           | >= 1.14      | MIT        | Textual format used in many legacy projects          |
 | YAML         | [yaml-cpp](https://github.com/jbeder/yaml-cpp)       | >= 0.8.0     | MIT        | Textual format with an emphasis on readability       |

+!!! note
     Support for more serialization formats is in development.
 Refer to the [issues](https://github.com/getml/reflect-cpp/issues) for details.

     Please also refer to the *vcpkg.json* in this repository.

 ## Simple Example